Fulbright Awards for US Scholars

 This three- to five-month fellowship allows mid-career and senior US academics to pursue independent research and teach a course to a very select and international group of postgraduate students.
 Grantees may also be asked to provide thesis advising and participate in conferences.

 Strong applicants include current professors of EU studies or related academic fields such as political science, international relations, law, economics, and public policy.
 Candidates are expected to hold a Ph.D. and have several years of teaching experience.
 French is desirable, but not required.
 Among the previous Chairholders are Professors Marco RIMANELLI, John McCORMICK, Alan HENRIKSON, Wayne THOMPSON, David L. CLEETON, Glenda ROSENTHAL and Amie KREPPEL.

 Questions can be directed to Michele CHANG.

-Fulbright- NATO Security Studies Award
+Fulbright Scholar in - NATO Security Studies Award